mikalv/msgr/backend/docs/idp.md

 - `AuthProvider.Idp.Session` – utilities to store tenant/provider/user metadata
   inside the Phoenix session safely.

+## Multi-identity account linking

+Messngr accounts can now own several identities at the same time—email, phone, and any number of federated OpenID Connect credentials.
+The `Messngr.Accounts` context accepts an optional `account_id` (or `account` struct) when calling `ensure_identity/1`.
+When provided, new identities are attached to the existing account instead of creating duplicates.
+If an identity already belongs to a different account we return `{:error, :identity_already_linked}` to avoid cross-tenant hijacking.
+This powers flows where a person signs in with a phone number and later connects their GitHub, Google Workspace or Facebook identity to the same Messngr account.

 ## Acting as a service provider

 When a tenant registers an `external_oidc` provider, we store issuer metadata,